kaelig/moniteur/README.md

 - [ ] Unit / Integration tests
 - [ ] Option to filter graphs by time ranges
   (last 7 days, last 30 days, last year)
-- [ ] Providing a page's URL, scrape all assets out of it and analyse them
+- [-] Providing a page's URL, scrape all assets out of it and analyse them
+- [-] Parse all assets in a particular directory

 ### Ideas